 A Storm of Swords

-While becalmed during the voyage to Pentos to join up with Magister Illyrio Mopatis, Ser Jorah convinces Daenerys Targaryen to change their destination to Astapor to buy Unsullied.
-Dany is initially sceptical since the Unsullied do not ride horses and all the Unsullied she had seen were fat.
-Ser Jorah tells her she should not judge all Unsullied against some old household guards.
-He further explains that food is the only vice allowed them.
-He then tells her about the Battle of Qohor.
-This would be a great test of Magister Illyrio Mopatis dedication to her cause.
-To buy the Unsullied they could use the trade goods being carried by the ship.
+During the voyage to Pentos to join up with Magister Illyrio Mopatis, Ser Jorah Mormont convinces Daenerys Targaryen to change their destination to Astapor to buy Unsullied.
+He tells her about the Three Thousand of Qohor, and to buy the Unsullied they could use the trade goods being carried onboard.

-When Dany arrives outside Yunkai, the host standing against them is too great not for her forces to take significant losses.
-There are also cavalry which she knows the Unsullied could withstand, but not her other troops, who are mostly too weak to fight, and untrained.
-When she talks with each of the captains of the sell swords she tells each of them that their numbers are too small to stand against her Unsullied.
-It is the Unsullied under Grey Worm that will attack the Yunkai from right and left while the her horse attack the center.
-The battle is won with less than a dozen losses in part because the Stormcrows defected to Dany and the Second Sons were drunk.
+When Dany later arrives outside Yunkai, it is the Unsullied under Grey Worm that will attack the Yunkai'i from right and left while her horse attack the center.
+The battle near Yunkai is won with less than a dozen losses in part because the Stormcrows defect to Dany and the Second Sons are drunk.

 A Dance with Dragons

 Cleon marches against Yunkai with his new Unsullied, but they are defeated in a battle at the Horns of Hazzat.
 During the siege of Astapor, these Unsullied are butchered by the Windblown, the Company of the Cat, and a Ghiscari legion from New Ghis.